jamie-allen/chariot_day_2012/scala/preso/presentation.md

 .notes Still a good idea to show types on public interfaces, though

 * You don't have to specify a type when declaring a variable/value
+* You don't have to specify return types of methods/functions
 * Local versus Global, as you would have in ML (see Daniel Spiewak's ETE 2011 talk)

 !SLIDE transition=fade